WJY-norainu/cs2102-python-flask-setup-guide/README.md

 ## Toolkit Installation

 ### Browser
-This guide contains screenshots taken from Firefox browser, but it should work for any other commonly-used browser.
+This guide contains screenshots taken from Chrome but it should work for any other commonly-used browser.
 There may be some minor differences in terms of alignments and element rendering, so it is encouraged that once you decided to use a browser for testing, stick to it all the way and standardize across the team.